KelvinLu/krotos-convnet/krotos/msd/resources/echonest_notes.md

 # We're not done yet!

-> If you are retaining the full dataset, the `subset_plays` references below should just be `plays` table.
+> If you are retaining the full dataset, you can ignore the 'subset_' prefixes in the following table names.

 Before we get started, now's a good time to `VACCUM` our database up.
 If you ended up doing a lot of data wrestling, it might benefit you to defragment your database file for the sake of performance.
-It'll take a while, so load up that second episode of anime (it took me ~15 minutes).
+It'll take a while, so load up that second episode of anime (it took me ~15-25 minutes).

 In order to help our collaborative filtering implementation, we need to build a several things: